Data Science Community Newsletter

 Brad Stenger is the production editor and ring master of the technical machinery that sources all the DSCN content from the far reaches of the internet.
 His information discovery and curation stack is what allows us to hit the breadth of coverage while maintaining clear focus on the topics that interest our readers.
 And he's stepped up to do quite a bit of the writing too.
 Besides newsletters, Brad enjoys hacking his Garmin and researching wearable technology.

 Catherine Cramer is a writer and editor of DSCN, and also contributes long-form articles to the "From the Desk" series.
 She is also the Assistant Director of the EarthCube Office at the San Diego Supercomputer Center at UCSD, and the Director and Co-Founder of the non-profit Woods Hole Institute.
 She works to create partnerships among research, industry, academia, and underserved communities around complex data and network sciences and workforce development.
-She is co-founder of the international Network Science in Education initiative and co-leads the Data Science for All data literacy effort with the NE Big Data Innovation Hub.